Why Anxiety and Low Energy Often Appear Together (Chinese Medicine – UK & EU)

 Herbs are selected based on individual patterns rather than labels, making this approach suitable for people experiencing anxiety with fatigue, overwhelm, or burnout.

-Online Herbal Support for Anxiety and Fatigue (UK & EU)
+Online Herbal Support (UK & EU)

 Online herbal consultations are available for clients in the UK, Iceland, and across the European Union.
 Sessions focus on understanding nervous system patterns, emotional load, and energy balance — offering personalised, practitioner-led support.